Pull to refresh

 Overview

-Two gunmen opened fire on a Hanukkah celebration at Bondi Beach on December 14, 2025, killing 15 people including a 10-year-old child.
-It was the deadliest terror attack in Australian history and the worst antisemitic massacre worldwide since Hamas attacked Israel two years earlier.
-The father-son ISIS sympathizers had traveled to the southern Philippines for military training weeks before the attack.
+Two gunmen fired at a Hanukkah celebration at Bondi Beach on December 14, 2025, killing 15 including a 10-year-old—Australia's deadliest terror attack and worst antisemitic massacre globally since Hamas attacked Israel in October 2023.
+The father-son ISIS sympathizers trained in the southern Philippines weeks before; surviving attacker Naveed Akram, 24, now faces 59 charges including 15 counts of murder from his cell in Goulburn Supermax.

-Prime Minister Anthony Albanese announced a Royal Commission three weeks later—after months of resisting calls for a comprehensive inquiry.
+Prime Minister Anthony Albanese announced a Royal Commission on January 8—four weeks after the massacre and months after resisting calls for a comprehensive inquiry.
 Australia's 120,000 Jews had endured synagogue firebombings, a caravan packed with explosives targeting a temple, and nearly 4,000 antisemitic incidents in two years.
-The government expelled Iran's ambassador after intelligence linked Tehran to earlier attacks.
-Now a former High Court justice will investigate what went wrong and whether Australia can rebuild social cohesion before the next attack.
+Former High Court justice Virginia Bell will investigate what went wrong, supported by a separate intelligence review led by former spy chief Dennis Richardson; her interim report is due April 2026.
+The government expelled Iran's ambassador after intelligence linked Tehran to earlier attacks, and the investigation will examine whether ASIO's 2019 investigation of Naveed Akram should have prevented the attack.

 Key Indicators